Cracking the code

 “Some great minds in coding and math were all here together,” said Gadanidis.
 “What an opportunity to make something great – this symposium was more than just presenting what’s being done right now – it was about what came out of the weekend, and where we go from here.”

-Funding for the study came in the form of grants from the Fields Institute for Research in Mathematical Sciences, the Social Sciences and Humanities Research Council (SSHRC), Western’s Faculty of Education, Western’s Teaching Support Centre and Wilfrid Laurier University.
+Funding for the study came in the form of grants from the Fields Institute for Research in Mathematical Sciences, the Social Sciences and Humanities Research Council (SSHRC), Western’s Faculty of Education, Western’s Centre for Teaching and Learning and Wilfrid Laurier University.

 Symposium website: www.researchideas.ca/coding